ARTICLE

 Selected text level

-The first cities appeared thousands of years ago in areas where the land was fertile, such as the cities founded in the historic region known as Mesopotamia around 7500 B.C.E., which included Eridu, Uruk, and Ur.
-These cities were among the many communities between the Euphrates and Tigris rivers (the so-called Fertile Crescent).
-Cities also formed along the Nile River in Egypt, the Indus River Valley on the Indian subcontinent, and the Yellow (or Huang) River in China, as people began to cultivate crops and settle in communities.
-Agricultural production in these fertile areas meant that people could give up a nomadic lifestyle as hunters and gatherers to take advantage of food surpluses.
+Still, the first cities appeared thousands of years ago in areas where the land was , such as the cities founded in Mesopotamia (modern-day Iraq) around 7500 B.C.E., which included Eridu, Uruk and Ur.
+These cities were among the many communities between the Euphrates and Tigris rivers (the so-called ).
+Cities also formed along the Nile River in Egypt and Sudan, the Indus River Valley on the Indian , and the Huang He (or Yellow River) in China, as people began to cultivate crops and settle in communities.
+Agricultural production in these fertile areas meant that people could give up their lifestyle as to take advantage of food .
 Settling along waterways also provided a much-needed transportation system that facilitated trade.

-One of the main reasons for the growth of cities was the Industrial Revolution, which began in England toward the middle of the eighteenth century and then spread to the United States and other parts of Europe.
+One of the main reasons for the growth of cities in the modern era was the Industrial Revolution, which began in England toward the middle of the 18th century and spread to the rest of Europe and the United States.
 The Industrial Revolution contributed to the rise of factories, creating a demand for workers in urban areas.
-Over the next century, millions of people in the United States and England moved from farms to cities.
-As other parts of the world industrialized, they, too, became more urban.
-Thanks in part to the Industrial Revolution, London, England, grew from a population of one million in 1800 to over six million a decade later.
-Within a few decades, the so-called Second Industrial Revolution boosted urbanization in the United States, spurring New York City metropolitan area, New York, to become the largest city in the world by 1950, with a population of 12.5 million.
+Over the next century, millions of people in the United States and England moved from rural areas to cities.
+The population of London, England, for example, grew from one million in 1800 to more than six million a decade later.
+Within a few decades, the so-called Second Industrial Revolution boosted urbanization in the United States.
+By 1950, New York City had become the largest city in the world, with a population of 12.5 million.

-Urbanization in recent years has fueled the growth of ever-larger cities and to a new type of city: the megacity, which is defined as having a population of 10 million or more.
-The metropolitan areas of New York City and Tokyo, Japan, became the world’s first megacities in the 1950s; by 2018, there were 37 megacities across the globe.
-While the largest cities of the Industrial Revolution existed in North America and Europe, nowadays it is Asia and Africa that are experiencing the greatest urban growth due to industrialization.
-As of 2019, Tokyo, with more than 37 million residents, is the world’s largest urban area; Delhi, India, has almost 30 million.
-Shanghai, China; Mexico, City, Mexico; and São Paulo, Brazil all have metropolitan area populations well over 20 million.
+In recent years, urbanization has fueled the growth of ever-larger cities, even leading to a new type of city: the , which is defined as having a population of 10 million or more.
+New York City and Tokyo became the world’s first megacities in the 1950s.
+By 2023, there were 34 megacities across the globe, and the United Nations (UN) predicts this number will grow to 43 by 2030.
+As of 2023, Tokyo, with more than 37 million residents, is the world’s largest urban area.
+Other megacities include Delhi, India, which has a population of more than 30 million, and Shanghai, China, Mexico City, Mexico, and São Paulo, Brazil, all which have populations well over 20 million.

 Media Credits